-Considering the cost of producing local news and the fact that they are not likely to be financed through economies of scale (although an argument in this direction could still be made for regional content), Nexstar's strategy to differentiate their content by increasing coverage of local events might be surprising at first glance.
-However, it can be rationalized by an attempt to "capture" viewers interested in local news and willing to pay a higher price in terms of advertising quantity (an investment that might just not be viable for independently-owned stations).
-The weak increase in viewership among these core viewers, and the fact that the increase in advertising duration is equally driven by single-market and multi-market advertisers provide further support to this explanation.
+of advertising quantity (an investment that might not be viable for independently-owned stations).
+The increase in viewership among these core viewers, and the fact that the increase in advertising duration is equally driven by single-market and multi-market advertisers provide further support to this explanation.